Information

 Tomorrow we start spending hours like they grow back.

-Part 1 — The Dorm and the Abduction
+Chapter 5 — The Dorm and the Abduction

 Karachi, 1990.
 The air was thick with heat and dust and the stubborn scent of cumin that clung to every corridor of St. Mary’s Mission House.
 The dormitory’s ceiling fans turned like tired propellers.
 Beneath them, eighteen girls in khaki skirts and cotton shirts leaned over metal trays of lentils, rice, and tea so sweet it could disguise homesickness.